Last reviewed on 7th August 2023 by Martin Alexander (Mortgage Advisor)

 Some lenders will use your personal income to calculate how much you’re able to borrow.
 Others will use the potential rental income from the property you wish to buy.

 Use our calculator to see how much you can borrow for a buy to let mortgage and how much interest you’d pay each month.

 Interest-only mortgage rates for buy to let

 The majority of buy to let lenders will require at least 25% for an interest-only mortgage, whereas some lenders may accept just 15%.
-Lower deposits will entail higher rates and fees so do bear this in mind.
-Paying over the odds can have a negative impact on the amount of rental profit you make, so it’s important not to overlook this.
+Lower deposits mean higher rates and fees so do bear this in mind.
+Paying over the odds can have a negative impact on the amount of rental profit you make, so it’s essential not to overlook this.

-It’s also possible to get competitive mortgage rates with a 25% deposit.
-It’s often more financially viable to spread your deposit over two properties if you have a very large deposit.
-This can often generate even more monthly income.
-Our advisors can calculate this for you using today’s buy to let mortgage rates.
+On regular properties, it’s possible to get competitive mortgage rates with a 25% deposit.
+It can be financially viable to spread your deposit over two properties if you have a very large deposit.
+This can generate even more rental income.

-There are a lot of lenders for interest-only buy to let mortgages.
+There are a lot of lenders that offer interest-only options on buy to let mortgages.
 Although high street lenders do offer them, there are a host of other lenders that can offer better rates.
 Some lenders will only accept applications through mortgage advisors and often have exclusive deals on offer.

-If you truly want the best deal, speak to our advisors who can check hundreds of lenders and thousands of deals.
+If you truly want the best deal, speak to our advisors who can compare thousands of deals.
 This will ensure you’re not overpaying.
 We’ll also guide you from start to finish throughout the process.

 About the author